andysandoval/timgame/README.md

 # Problem identification.

-Today, a large part of video games is designed to be played in a multiplayer format, so in some cases, it is difficult to find people to complete the places available in a video game, especially when it comes to lonely people, this affects not only beginner players until a large part of the gamer population.
-Although there are groups or forums where people who need can find teammates, it is still a problem, since not everyone has access to these groups.
+Today, a large part of video games are designed to be played in multiplayer format, so in some cases, it is difficult to find people to complete the available slots in a video game, especially when it comes to lonely people, this affects not only beginner players, but comes to affect almost most people who simply like to play in this mode.
+Although there are groups or forums where people in need can find teammates, it is still a problem, as not everyone has access to these groups.

 ## Value Proposal Canvas